The Missing Cross to Purity

 flying all youthful ways and fond affections below,

-being kept above them, showing the new life to them that be in the old,
+being kept above them, showing the new life to those who are in the old,

-and a new conversation to them that be in the vain,
+and a new conversation to them that are in the vain,

 and gentleness to all the perverse,